jarmokivekas/tuamk-thesis/doc/main.md

 The initial goal of the work done for this thesis was to develop a radio spectrum monitoring system using a National Instruments USRP.
-The spectrum monitoring system that was implemented was tested and implements the features it was intended to.
+The implemented spectrum monitoring system was tested and implements the intended features.
 Much of the benefit in the work done was not in the implementation itself but in the process thereof: in researching available tools, figuring out how to integrate them, and learning how software-define radio ecosystems work on a lower abstraction level.
-Running into issues and unexpected measurement results during the development process prompted several tangential projects into researching what configuration parameter or circuit is the root cause behind some phenomenon.
+Running into issues and unexpected measurement results during the development process prompted tangential projects into researching what configuration parameter or circuit is the root cause behind some phenomenon.
 Much of that knowledge is applicable in other software-defined radio and general RF system